 Tips for Remote Inclusion

 As companies move toward a more distributed workforce, they face a common challenge—how to make remote employees feel included when they’re not in the office.
-Remote inclusion is especially critical in this present moment, as many organizations are now asking employees to work remotely during the coronavirus outbreak.
-In addition to the physical separation, the uncertainty of our current world is also affecting the mental health and well-being of employees, particularly those who feel isolated from their teams, friends, and families.
-How do we keep everyone feeling safe, connected, and energized during these times while many of us are apart from our managers, reports, and peers?
+How do we keep everyone feeling engaged, connected, and energized when many of us are apart from our managers, reports, and peers?

 - Remind your team of resources your organization makes available to them (counseling, healthcare benefits, wellness subsidies, etc.) that can help ease some of their concerns and promote personal sustainability.